cianshannon/Adidas-Sales-Performance-Analysis-Using-SQL/README.md

     OperatingProfit NUMERIC,
     OperatingMargin NUMERIC,
     SalesMethod VARCHAR(100)
-);`
+);
+'''

-Created a sequence 'sales_id_seq' in order to import the data from the CSV file after creating a new column 'SalesID' to include a 'PRIMARY KEY'.
+Created a sequence `sales_id_seq` in order to import the data from the CSV file after creating a new column 'SalesID' to include a 'PRIMARY KEY'.

 ## How to Use